Solved — Netflix Error “You Seem to Be Using Unblocker/Proxy”

 How to Fix the Netflix Proxy Error in 3 Easy Steps

-The best way to avoid the Netflix proxy error is to get a reliable VPN that has been tested and works to unblock different libraries.
+The best way to avoid the Netflix proxy error is to get a reliable VPN that has been tested and works with Netflix.
 After that, streaming your favorite content will be easy:

 - Start watching your favorite Netflix shows!

-Quick Guide: 5 Best VPNs That Bypass the Netflix Error
+Quick Guide: Best VPNs That Work With Netflix

-- CyberGhost – Has specialized servers for accessing Netflix in selected countries, but can’t unblock smaller libraries.
+- CyberGhost – Has optimized servers for streaming Netflix in some countries, but regular servers are much slower.

-5 Best VPNs That Still Unblock the Netflix Proxy Error in 2020
+3 Best VPNs to Watch Netflix Without the Proxy Error in 2023

 - Unlimited bandwidth for fast streaming speeds with no lag or buffering